Home/Blog/Well-Being/Health Benefits/Is Pomegranate Good for Diabetes? Benefits, Nutrition & How to Eat It

 4) Anti-inflammatory effects

-The anti-inflammatory properties found in pomegranates have a positive effect on reducing inflammation within the body.
+The anti-inflammatory properties of pomegranates have a positive effect on reducing inflammation throughout the body.
 It could benefit those with diabetes, as chronic inflammation is linked to various potential health complications.

 Also read: Role of Diet in Skin Inflammation